13 Best Ultralight Backpacks

 Mountain Laurel Designs Exodus weighs just 18 ounces, less than half the weight of some packs on our list and the lightest on our list.
 This pack is a simple storage tube design.
 It has no frame, load lifters, or hip pockets.
 We recommend it for those with low base weights, sub-10 pounds.
 When it’s packed just right with 20-25 pounds of gear, or less, the shoulder straps can be comfortable enough.
 At 55L of space, this is a large backpack, especially impressive given the weight.
 The Exodus is constructed from high-quality Ripstop fabric.
 We have seen MLD packs last over 10,000 miles, that’s a long time for one pack!
 We found the back panel doesn’t offer much breathability.

 You can also order your pack in ECOPAK Ultra material.
 This option is more expensive but comes fully waterproof seam taped.
-Also check out MLD’s Prophet and Burn, which are both even lighter than the Exodus.
+Also check out MLD’s Prophet and Burn (read our review on the Burn here), which are both even lighter than the Exodus.

 Most Durable and Waterproof Ultralight Backpack: